acchan213083/segdrive/README.md

 - The program repeats **10 full cycles**, alternating between active and cool phases.
 - After the 10th cycle, the display scrolls `FIN` and the system resets.

-## 🔹 Motor1 Switch Control
+## 🔹 Motor1 Switch Control (Updated Behavior)

 - Pressing the **momentary switch (D7)** during ACTIVE_PHASE triggers Motor1 for **10 seconds**.
-- The 10-second timer starts immediately regardless of remaining phase time.
+- **Each press resets the 10-second timer**, so repeated presses **extend the runtime**.
-- If the phase changes to COOL_PHASE or READY_PHASE, Motor1 stops immediately.
+- Motor1 stops immediately if the system transitions to COOL_PHASE or READY_PHASE.
 - While Motor1 is active, **D9 goes HIGH**, allowing relay-based control of external devices.

+> ✅ This is the updated “last-press-extends-10-seconds” behavior.

 ## 🔹 Motor2 Operation